BharathxD/System-Design/Real World Systems/Design a Distributed ID Generators/Sony-Snowflake.md

 # Snowflake at Sony

-They call it Sonyflake and their Go-based implementation is open-sourced and can be found on Github
+Sony's Snowflake, known as Sonyflake, is a distributed ID generator.
+Their implementation is based on Go and is open-sourced on GitHub.

+You can find the Sonyflake implementation on [GitHub](https://github.com/sony/sonyflake).